 Starting and operating a real estate business isn't easy, but if you're focused, dedicated, and willing to put in the work, it can pay off.
-Whether you're getting prepared and educating yourself on the process or ready to dive in now, this guide will help you understand how to start a real estate business, including the cost, the steps, and ideas for the different types of real estate businesses you can pursue.
+Whether you're getting prepared and educating yourself on the process or ready to dive in now, this guide will help you understand how to start a real estate business, including the costs and steps, as well as ideas for the different types of real estate businesses you can pursue.

 1. Choose the right profession for you

 There are a number of different real estate careers you can pursue in the real estate industry.
 You can own a real estate company that focuses on real estate investing or property management, or you can become a real estate broker or real estate agent.
-The type of business you choose to pursue will determine if you need a real estate license to operate or if you can simply create a real estate LLC and start working.
+The type of business you choose to pursue will determine whether you need a real estate license to operate or you can simply create a real estate limited liability company (LLC) and start working.

-If you want to focus on buying an investment property, decide if you're focusing on commercial real estate, residential rental property, fix and flips, wholesaling, or mortgage notes.
-Identify where you'll source potential clients or investment property leads and what conditions are like in your target market.
+If you want to focus on buying an investment property, decide whether you're focusing on commercial real estate, residential rental property, fix and flips, wholesaling, or mortgage notes.
+Identify where you'll source potential clients or investment property leads and what the conditions are like in your target market.

 Determine your business costs, which may include:

-Writing out a formal business plan helps ensure you've thought through all of the details and, as a bonus, can be used to present to potential lenders or partners for the company if you are seeking financing.
+Writing out a formal business plan helps ensure you've thought through all the details, and as a bonus, it can be used to present to potential lenders or partners if you are seeking financing.

 3. Create your company